 - Out of market risk: When money moves from one asset to another, there may be a short time when the money is not invested, and you wouldn’t benefit from any investment growth during this period ‘out of market’.
 However, you could benefit by missing any fall in investment values during this time.

-Where we proposed investments be moved to PDGI we estimated that these combined costs could be the equivalent of a one-off amount of approximately 0.5% of your investment in the property fund (£5 of every £1,000 invested).
-This cost may differ if investments are moved to a different fund.
+Where we proposed investments be moved to Prudential Dynamic Growth I fund (PDGI) we estimated that these combined costs could be the equivalent of a one-off amount of approximately 0.5% of your investment in the property fund (£5 of every £1,000 invested).
+This cost would have been different where investments were moved to a different fund.
 It’s important to note that this cost isn’t an amount that is deducted from your investment but is incorporated in the price we buy and sell units at.

 We didn’t apply any charges outside of those already mentioned.
 That means we used all of your investment in the property fund to buy units in the fund(s) that investment was being moved to.
 We sold the units in the property fund at the market price on the closure date and bought units in the fund(s) the investment was being moved to at the price offered by the fund manager at that time.
 As different funds have different prices the number of units bought will also be different to the number you held in the property fund.

-Yes, it will be applied, even though the contributions won’t be re-invested in the property fund.
-We’ll take the number of units that you had in the cash fund through reallocated contributions, and check what the value of these units was at the closure date.
+Yes, it has been applied and confirmation letters have been issued.
+We took the number of units that you had in the cash fund through reallocated contributions, and checked what the value of these units was at the closure date.

-When applying the guarantee, if necessary we’ll add units to your plan to make sure that the value of the reallocated contributions is the greater of:
+When applying the guarantee, where necessary we added units to your plan to make sure that the value of the reallocated contributions is the greater of: